UtrechtUniversity/hpc-batch-gen/README.md

 # batchgen
 Package for generating simple batch scripts in HPC environments.
 Currently available: GNU Parallel, SLURM backend.

+In its current implementation, it will only **create** the batch files for submission, and **not** actually submit them.
+This might change in future versions.

 ### Requirements: